 Low-Lift Ideas

-- Peel-and-stick wood panels or slats for a quick accent wall.
+- Peel-and-stick wood panels or slats for a quick, damage-free accent wall.

 - Wood floating shelves styled with winter stems, pinecones, and neutral ceramics.

-- Picture ledges for rotating seasonal art without hammering a million nails.
+- Picture ledges for rotating seasonal art without hammering in a dozen nails.

 4. Mirrors With a Frosty Glow